mongodb/docs/source/includes/faq-agents.rst

 available, |mms| will not trigger a *Monitoring Agent Down* alert.
 To run multiple Monitoring Agents, see :ref:`monitoring-agent-redundancy`.

-You can :doc:`create an alert </tutorial/create-alert>` to notify you when an agent is down.
+You can :ref:`create an alert <create-alert-configuration>` to notify you when an agent is down.

 Where should I run the Monitoring Agent?